NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Achaekek - Major Curse.md

-**Major Curse:** The Mantis God doesn't waste his time toying with or tormenting those who truly anger him, or those who dare to consider themselves divine.
+The Mantis God doesn't waste his time toying with or tormenting those who truly anger him or those who dare to consider themselves divine.
 He rips open a portal to your location, kills you, drags your soul to judgment in a way that prevents resurrection magic, and then leaves.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Adventure: Prey for Death*
-*OGL*
+*ORC*